hxtmike/markdown_include/README.md

 # markdown_include

 This is a simple Python script that processes Markdown files by including the contents of other Markdown files.

-The script takes in a Markdown file as input, looks for lines that are similar to `<!-- include (filename) -->` and treats them as include directives.
-For each `include` directive, the script reads the specified file and writes its contents to the output file.
+The script takes in a Markdown file as input, looks for lines that are similar to `<!-- include (filename) -->` (Parentheses are necessary to identify the path) and treats them as include directives.
+For each include directive, the script reads the specified file and writes its contents to the output file.
 The result is a new Markdown file that includes the contents of all included files.

 ## Usage